 * Click here for rating key

 Waterfront Kitchen Restaurant Review: It may take a little time for Baltimore to discover Waterfront Kitchen, which is tucked inside a museum in the off-the-beaten-track outskirts of Fells Point.
 (The generic name doesn’t help either.)
 Once found, though, this handsome restaurant is sure to become a destination.
 A sweeping harborscape takes in the iconic Domino sign.
-The modern dining room has a sophisticated sparkle, and the contemporary American menu, created by Jerry Pellegrino of Corks, is all those things beloved of twenty-first-century Baltimore: it’s seasonal and created with locally sourced products, and includes house-made charcuterie.
-Haute-Maryland entrées include grilled Evermore Farm porterhouse pork chop with smoked corn pudding, apple-fennel coleslaw, and apple cider reduction; Springfield Farms organic roast chicken with fresh herbs; and pan-seared rockfish with caramelized cippolini onions and white truffle beurre blanc.
-There are cooking classes and theme dinner cruises as well.
-Waterfront Kitchen is also a restaurant with a mission: through its partnership with Living Classrooms, it will grow its own produce while teaching local school kids about gardening and nutrition.
+The modern dining room has a sophisticated sparkle, and the contemporary American menu, created by chef David Hynes, is all those things beloved of 21st-century Baltimore: it’s seasonal and created with locally sourced products.
+Haute-Maryland entrées include the pork chop with black bean, plantain hash and pineapple mojo glaze; roasted organic half chicken with basmati rice cake, ginger-scented baby bok choy, and Korean barbecue glaze; and pan-roasted rockfish with caramelized Brussels sprouts, fennel-apple salad and violet mustard.
+There are cooking classes and themed dinner cruises as well.
+Waterfront Kitchen is also a restaurant with a mission: through its partnership with Living Classrooms, it grows its own produce while teaching local school kids about gardening and nutrition.